Core library services and drillcore

 Sampling of drillcore is permitted on a case-by-case basis.
 The rules listed below will apply.

-- More than quarter core remains available after sampling
+- At least quarter core remains available after sampling.

 - Sampling for metallurgical testwork will not be permitted.

 - Unless specific permission is otherwise granted, a maximum quarter core length of 15cm for fine-grained (e.g. basalt) rocks, and 25cm for medium- to coarse-grained (e.g. typical granite/gabbro) or texturally inhomogeneous (e.g. porphyritic) rocks can be taken.

 - Sampling will not be approved if the same intervals have been sampled previously for the same style of investigations.

 - EIS-funded core is only available to sample after it is has been hylogged by DMIRS.

 - Certain reference core or "type" section core can be viewed but not sampled.

 - Where sampling is approved, extraction of samples will be performed by departmental personnel at an agreed time.

 - Any variation to these rules must be approved in writing by the Director Geoscience or Director Mineral and Petroleum Resources, GRSD.